exoplatform/exo-documentation/docs/Administration.rst

        How to manage categories, portlets and gadgets, and introduction to management and monitoring gadgets in eXo Platform.

+	-  :ref:`Managing News <ManagingNews>`
+       How to manage News related pages and content.

     -  :ref:`Managing wallets <ManagingWallets>`
        How to manage users and spaces wallets.